lucyxiastat/lucyxiastat.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Lucy Xia is an Assistant Professor in the Department of Information Systems, Business Statistics and Operations Management at the Hong Kong University of Science and Technology.

 ### Research Interests
 - High-dimensional Statistics
 - Machine Learning